tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-3.md

 If any – that's the most important piece of advice, we can give you:

+> [!WARNING]
->**Warning:** Only cache objects that are yours, that are immutable, that you built yourself, that are shallow and have no outgoing reference.
+>  Only cache objects that are yours, that are immutable, that you built yourself, that are shallow and have no outgoing reference.

 What does that mean?